dortania/OpenCore-Install-Guide/config-HEDT/nehalem.md

 Sets device properties from a map.

 By default, the Sample.plist has this section set for Audio.
-We'll be setting the Audio layout in the boot-args section, so removal of `PciRoot(0x0)/Pci(0x1b,0x0)` is also recommended from both `Add` and `Block` sections
+We'll be setting Audio the layout in the boot-args section, for us we can ignore this

-TL;DR, delete all the PciRoot's here as we won't be using this section.

 ### Delete